class String

 See Regexp for details.

-Note that within the string replacement, a character combination such as $& is treated as ordinary text, and not as a special match variable.
+Note that within the string replacement, a character combination such as $& is treated as ordinary text, not as a special match variable.
 However, you may refer to some special match variables using these combinations:

 See Regexp for details.